Depression Motivation: A Brief Guide

 - Learning & memory

-Some neurotransmitters slow down brain synapses while others make signals faster.
+Some neurotransmitters slow down brain synapses, while others make signals faster.
 When neurotransmitters fire too frequently or not enough, they can cause depression and low motivation.

 Dopamine and Serotonin